chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     {{< figure src="/images/automate/standalone_supermarket_app_board.png" alt="Supermarket Board">}}

 You have successfully logged in to the supermarket using the credentials of `chef-server` through the **Chef Identity** service running as part of Airgapped Automate.
+Refer to the Configuration page, to check the optional settings for integration of private Supermarket in Chef Automate.